YourEconProf/beautiful-jekyll/_posts/2017-01-03-kernmantle.md

 ---
 layout: post
-title: What's in a Name: Kernmantle
+title: What's in a Name?
 tags: [personal, career]
 ---